 Dynamic Island: Smaller, but not gone

 A key rumor concerns the Dynamic Island.
 Several independent sources – including Bloomberg, Instant Digital, and Ross Young – report that Apple will move the Face ID flood illuminator beneath the display.
-This would shrink the Dynamic Island by approximately 35 mm.
+This would shrink the Dynamic Island by approximately 35 percent.
 Leaker Ice Universe has provided the first concrete measurements: the width is expected to decrease from around 20.7 mm to approximately 13.5 mm.

 Face ID isn't completely hidden under the display yet.
 The front camera, infrared camera, and dot projector remain visible.
 A completely invisible Face ID isn't expected until the iPhone 20 (2027) at the earliest.